kai-xlr/pokedexcli/WARP.md

 ```

 High-level architecture and structure
-- cmd/main/main.go
+- main.go
   - Program entry-point.
-Currently prints a placeholder message ("Hello, World!").
-  - This is the only main package; building from ./cmd/main produces the pokedexcli binary.
+Calls RunRepl() to start the interactive REPL.
+  - Simple main function that delegates to the REPL implementation.

-- internal/repl
+- repl.go
-  - Purpose: Shared library code for the CLI (currently only input normalization).
+  - Core REPL implementation with command system architecture.
+  - RunRepl() - Main REPL loop that reads input, processes commands, and handles responses.
-  - cleanInput(text string) []string
+  - cleanInput(text string) []string - Input normalization (lowercase, whitespace splitting).
-    - Lowercases the input string and splits on whitespace (collapses multiple spaces, handles tabs/newlines).
-    - Leaves punctuation intact while normalizing case.
+  - getCommands() - Returns map of available commands with their callbacks.
+  - cliCommand struct - Defines command structure (name, description, callback).

+- command_help.go
+  - Implementation of the 'help' command.
+  - Lists available commands with descriptions.

+- command_exit.go
+  - Implementation of the 'exit' command.
+  - Cleanly exits the application.

+- repl_test.go
+  - Unit tests for the cleanInput function.
-  - Unit tests (internal/repl/repl_test.go) cover whitespace handling, lowercasing, punctuation retention, and non-ASCII behavior.
+  - Tests cover whitespace handling, lowercasing, punctuation retention, and edge cases.

 - Root
-  - go.mod declares the module and Go version.
+  - go.mod declares the module and Go version (1.21).
   - A built binary (pokedexcli) may exist in the repo root after running the build command.

 Development notes
 - There is no Makefile or task runner; prefer direct go commands noted above.
 - No repository-level linter configuration is present; use go vet and gofmt as shown.
-- If you add new packages intended for internal use by the CLI, prefer placing them under internal/ to keep APIs constrained to this module.
+- The current architecture uses a flat structure with all code in the main package.
+- To add new commands: create a new command_*.go file with a function matching the callback signature, then add it to the getCommands() map in repl.go.
+- For future expansion, consider moving to internal/ packages if the codebase grows significantly.